mccdaq/uldaq/README.md

 ### Prerequisites:
 ---------------
 Building the **uldaq** package requires C/C++ compilers, make tool, and the development package for libusb.
-The following describes how these prerequisites can be installed on different Linux distributions.
+The following describes how these prerequisites can be installed on different Linux distributions and macOS.

   - Debian-based Linux distributions such as Ubuntu, Raspbian